markfink-splunk/sock-shop/README.md

 **UPDATES**

+Folks have reported that the us-west regions do not work, because Weaveworks removed their custom AMI (for one of the services) from those regions.  us-east-1 continues to work.
+We may find that Weaveworks has stopped supporting other regions also.
+If all else fails, just use us-east-1.

 Master branch is now updated for APM 2.0.
 APM 1.0 files are still available under the APMv1 branch.

 We now have a CFN template that spins-up a Splunk Enterprise instance on an EC2 and Fargate tasks send their logs to it (instead of CloudWatch).
 Many thanks to Tim Hard for that contribution!